 Every year someone comes out with a new and improved caliber or cartridge.
 Most die on the vine.
-A few grow some legs, though none is genuinely new.
-Even fewer catch on, and the latest to do so is the .224 Valkyrie.
+A few grow some legs, though none are genuinely new.
+Even fewer catch on, and one of the latest to do so is the .224 Valkyrie.
 Another take on the “fast .223,” it uses the same .224 bullets seen in 5.56mm or .223 Remington rifles.
 The Valkyrie sits between the .223 and the very fast .22-250, side-by-side with the .22 Nosler, which are two different takes on the same concept.

 The original idea was to get close to .22-250 velocities in a lightweight AR or modern sporting rifle (MSR) using hunting bullets.
 They also push heavier bullets (80 to 90 grains) out to 2,700 or 2,800 fps for precision and competition shooters.
 Nosler’s .22 Nosler uses a case similar to the 6.8 Special Purpose Cartridge (SPC), with a rebated rim necked to .224.
 These cases have a .223 rim that expands out to the larger casing, allowing for a standard 5.56mm bolt.
 Federal’s .224 Valkyrie starts with a 6.8 SPC case, leaving the rim as is and requiring a 6.8 bolt.
 Both use 6.8 SPC magazines.
 While the end result is similar, they go about getting there differently.